Carl Dickinson: Stoke City

-Dickinson spent his early youth at the Derby County academy, before he joined Stoke City's academy in 2002.
+Dickinson spent his early youth at the Derby County academy before he joined Stoke City's academy in 2002.
 He made his senior debut on 11 December 2004, replacing Carl Asaba in the last moments of a 1–0 victory over Coventry City at the Britannia Stadium.

-His next first team involvement came on 1 April 2006, when he played the full ninety minutes of a 1–1 draw with Sheffield United.
+His next first-team involvement came on 1 April 2006, when he played the full ninety minutes of a 1–1 draw with Sheffield United.
 Two days later he signed a professional contract with the club.
 He played four further Championship games in what remained of the 2005–06 season.
-His chance to shine at first team level came after manager Johan Boskamp decided to blood Stoke's young players.
+His chance to shine at first-team level came after manager Johan Boskamp decided to blood Stoke's young players.

 Dickinson spent summer 2006 on loan at Icelandic club Víkingur, along with teammate Keith Thomas, and played two Úrvalsdeild games.
-He played four games for Stoke at the beginning of the 2006–07 season, before he was allowed to join League One side Blackpool on a one-month-long loan on 20 October.
+He played four games for Stoke at the beginning of the 2006–07 season before he was allowed to join League One side Blackpool on a one-month-long loan on 20 October.
 Manager Simon Grayson later extended the loan for a further month, as Dickinson continued to cover for injured left-backs Danny Coid and Paul Tierney.
 He played a total of ten games during his time at Bloomfield Road.
 After returning to Stoke, Dickinson put in a series of impressive performances at left-back.
-His commitment and ability led to him becoming a firm favourite with the club's supporters and earned him a contract extension.
+His commitment and ability made him a firm favourite with the club's supporters and earned him a contract extension.